Background

 Get Test Tokens

-Use the faucet to obtain test ETH for gas fees and wVARA to top up the program's executable balance.
+Add the Ethereum Hoodi Testnet to MetaMask.
+Use the faucet to obtain test ETH for gas fees and WTVARA to top up the program's executable balance.

 Icon